OpenDataDSL/documentation/docs/roadmap/composer.md

 Element settings  →  Composition settings  →  Inherent properties of the raw data
 ```

-Element-level settings take highest priority and override the composition-level defaults, which in turn override whatever currency, units, or timezone is native to the underlying raw data.
-This means you can define sensible defaults at the composition level and selectively override them for individual elements that need different treatment.
+Element-level settings take highest priority and override the composition-level defaults, which in turn override whatever currency, units, timezone, calendar, or precision is native to the underlying raw data.
+This means you can define sensible defaults at the composition level — for example, a single calendar or timezone shared by most elements — and selectively override individual options for the elements that need different treatment, such as a single element that should remain in its native currency or use a different rounding method.

 ## Display Configuration

-Elements can be individually configured to control how they appear across the platform's viewing surfaces:
+Every element always appears as a column in the tabular view.
+Beyond that, elements can be individually configured to control how they appear across the platform's other viewing surfaces:

-- **Table** — control whether an element appears as a column in the tabular view
 - **Chart** — control whether an element is plotted, along with element-specific chart configuration such as series type, colour, and axis assignment
 - **Excel Add-in** — control whether an element is included when the composition is retrieved in Excel

-This per-element display configuration lets you tailor the same composition for different audiences — for example, showing a full set of inputs and derived columns in the table while surfacing only the final outputs in a chart.
+This per-element display configuration lets you tailor the same composition for different audiences — for example, including a full set of inputs and derived columns in the table while surfacing only the final outputs in a chart.

 ## ComposedCurve